NSChristopher/agentic-development-docs/docs/docs/using-the-system.md

 # Using the Documentation System

-This documentation system combines **Docusaurus** for site generation with **Netlify CMS** for easy content management.
+This documentation system combines **Docusaurus** for site generation with **Decap CMS** (formerly Netlify CMS) for easy content management.
 Here's how to use it effectively.

 ## Overview